anvacaru/verified-smart-contracts/resources/GnosisUnitTesting.md

 ```
 Which will run the script mentioned in the [package.json](https://github.com/gnosis/safe-contracts/blob/development/package.json#L15) file.

-This is equivalent with running the following:
+This is equivalent with the following commands:
 ```sh
 $ node_modules/.bin/ganache-cli -l 20000000 --noVMErrorsOnRPCResponse true
 ```
-starting `ganache-cli`, a blockchain emulator on which the unit tests will run, setting a gas limit of `20000000`.

-And in a separate terminal:
+that starts `ganache-cli`, a blockchain emulator on which the unit tests will run, setting a gas limit of `20000000`; and in a separate terminal:
 ```sh
 $ node_modules/.bin/truffle test
 ```